 Photo GalleryNext →

-Whether you plan to use an egg coloring kit or dye eggs naturally, get creative this Easter season with these quick and easy tips for coloring and dyeing Easter eggs from HGTV Interior Designer, Sabrina Soto.
+Whether you plan to use an egg coloring kit or dye eggs naturally, get creative this Easter season with these quick and easy DIY tips for coloring and dyeing Easter eggs from HGTV Interior Designer, Sabrina Soto.

 Use the eraser end of a pencil to paint perfect polka dots on your egg.
 Just dip the eraser into acrylic craft paint and dab onto the egg.
 Make different patterns and use different colors to create your perfect designs!